2004–05 NFL playoffs: NFC: St. Louis Rams 27, Seattle Seahawks 20

 On the opening drive of the third quarter, the Seahawks moved the ball 64 yards in 14 plays and scored with Brown's 30-yard field goal, cutting their deficit to 1 point.
-The Rams responded with a field goal from Jeff Wilkins to retake their 4-point lead, but Hasselbeck stormed back, completing five consecutive passes for 75 yards on Seattle's ensuing drive and finishing it off with a 23-yard touchdown pass to Darrell Jackson, giving his team their first lead of the game 1:17 into the fourth quarter.
+The Rams responded with a field goal from Jeff Wilkins to retake their 4-point lead, but Hasselbeck stormed back, completing five consecutive passes for 75 yards on the Seahawks' ensuing drive and finishing it off with a 23-yard touchdown pass to Darrell Jackson, giving his team their first lead of the game 1:17 into the fourth quarter.
 But the Rams struck back with an 11-play, 60-yard drive to tie the game with a second field goal from Wilkins.
-Then after forcing a punt, St. Louis drove 76 yards in seven plays, featuring two key receptions by players who had not caught a pass yet in the game.
+Then after forcing a punt, the Rams drove 76 yards in seven plays, featuring two key receptions by players who had not caught a pass yet in the game.
 The first was a 31-yard completion from Bulger to Shaun McDonald on third down and 2.
 Then three plays later, Bulger threw a 17-yard touchdown pass to Cam Cleeland with 2:11 left in regulation.

-Hasselbeck started out the ensuing drive with three of four completions for 54 yards, moving the ball to the Rams 11-yard line.
-But over the next two plays, he threw an incompleted pass and was sacked for a 6-yard loss by St. Louis lineman Jimmy Kennedy.
-After that, he completed a 12-yard pass to Engram, bringing up fourth down and four on the Rams 5-yard line.
+Hasselbeck started out the ensuing drive with three of four completions for 54 yards, moving the ball to the Rams' 11-yard line.
+But over the next two plays, he threw an incompleted pass and was sacked for a 6-yard loss by Rams lineman Jimmy Kennedy.
+After that, he completed a 12-yard pass to Engram, bringing up fourth down and four on the Rams' 5-yard line.
 With 27 seconds left, Hasselbeck tried to connect with Engram in the end zone, but the pass zipped through his hands and the Seahawks turned the ball over on downs.

 Bulger finished the game with 313 passing yards and 2 touchdowns, with 1 interception.
 Holt caught 6 passes for 108 yards and a touchdown, while Curtis added 4 receptions for 107 yards.
 Hasselbeck completed 27 of 43 passes for 341 yards and two touchdowns, with 1 interception, and rushed for 26 yards.
 Jackson caught 12 passes for 128 yards.

 The game, notably, was also the last of wide receiver Jerry Rice's legendary career.

 This was the Rams' last playoff win as the St. Louis Rams as they would relocate to Los Angeles in 2016.
 They would not win a playoff game until 2018.

-After this loss, the Seahawks went on to win 10 consecutive home playoff games, a streak which lasted through the 2020 NFC Wild Card playoffs in which Seattle was once again defeated by the Rams.
+After this loss, the Seahawks went on to win 10 consecutive home playoff games, a streak which lasted through the 2020 NFC Wild Card playoffs in which the Seahawks were once again defeated by the Rams.

 This was the first postseason meeting between the Rams and Seahawks as divisional rivals.